prathyusha7705/postgres-performance-lab/README.md

 # PostgreSQL Performance Lab

 Real optimization techniques for high-volume PostgreSQL tables.
-Based on actual work at OnePay where I cut query times from 3-4 seconds to under 100ms on a 30 million row transactions table.
+Based on real optimization patterns from production fintech systems — cut query times from 3-4 seconds to under 100ms on a 30 million row transactions table.

 ---